Corefinder89/phoenix/simplilearn-phase4/docs/set_up.md

 To access the application of a pod you can do a curl to the ip address of the pod along with the port which is 80 where the server is running.
 Just run `curl <pod_ip_addres>:80`

 ![curl](../snapshots/curl_nginx.png)

+## Creating a pod with multiple containers

+Multi container pod cannot be created in the imperative way.
+To run multiple containers we need to write a declarative manifest.